Thank you for your interest in partnering with Everett Public Schools as a volunteer!

 School Day Volunteers: Washington State Patrol criminal history

-Extended Support Volunteers: Washington State Patrol criminal history and National Sex Offender registry
+Extended Support Volunteers: Washington State Patrol criminal history and National Sex Offender registry through an outside agency

 While all volunteers must be screened through the background check processes, a criminal history does not automatically disqualify one from volunteering.
 If there is a concern, an applicant will have the opportunity to talk with a Human Resource representative.
-(In such cases you may request to provide personal references for additional follow up.)
+(In such cases you may ask to provide personal references for additional follow up.)

 4. Complete safety training and requirements